George Best: Manchester United

 Though opponents would often use rough play to try to stifle his technical ability, Busby ensured that "fierce, sometimes brutal" training sessions left Best well used to coping with tough challenges.
 In the 1964–65 season, his first full season as a first team regular, Best helped Manchester United to claim the league title.
 A 1–0 victory at Elland Road proved decisive as the title race came down to goal average between the "Red Devils" and bitter rivals Leeds United.
 Leeds managed to gain some measure of revenge though, by knocking Manchester United out of the FA Cup at the semi-final stage.
 Over the course of the campaign Best contributed 14 goals in 59 competitive games.
 He scored the opening goal of the 1965 FA Charity Shield at Old Trafford, which ended in a 2–2 draw with Liverpool.

 The rising star of English football, Best was catapulted to superstar status at the age of 19, when he scored two goals in a European Cup quarter-final match against Benfica at the Estádio da Luz on 9 March 1966.
-His impressive stand-out display allied with his dark Beatle mop-top hair, the Portuguese media dubbed him "O Quinto Beatle" ("the fifth Beatle"), and on the team's return to England, Best was photographed on the airport tarmac in his new sombrero with the headline, "El Beatle".
-His talent and showmanship made him a crowd and media favourite, and he went from being headline news in the back pages to the front pages.
+His impressive stand-out display allied with his dark Beatle mop-top hair, the Portuguese media dubbed him "O Quinto Beatle" ("the fifth Beatle"); on the team's return to England, Best was photographed on the airport tarmac in his new sombrero with the headline, "El Beatle".
+His talent and showmanship made him a crowd and media favourite and he went from being headline news in the back pages to the front pages.

 Before the game, manager Matt Busby had told his wingers, Best and Connelly, to stay deep for the first 20 minutes.
 Keep it tight and quieten the crowd.
 But George Best was only 19, too young for such caution.
 All he heard was 'blah, blah, blah'.
 When the game started, he grabbed it by the scruff.
 'Watch this, Eusebio.
 And Coluna, Simoes, Torres, Germano, Jose Augusto.
 I'm George Best, and this is how it's done.'

 — El Beatle' arrives, Jon Carter for ESPN.

-Other nicknames included the "Belfast Boy", and he was often referred to as Georgie, or Geordie in his native Belfast.
-However United failed to win any major honours in the 1965–66 season, and Best was injured from 26 March onwards, with a twisted knee following a bad tackle from a Preston North End player.
+Other nicknames included the "Belfast Boy", while he was often referred to as "Geordie" in his native Belfast and "Georgie" in England.
+However United failed to win any major honours in the 1965–66 season.
+Best was injured from 26 March onwards, with a twisted knee following a bad tackle from a Preston North End player.
 United staff claimed it was light ligament damage, to keep Best on the field for the rest of the campaign.
-He had little faith in the United medical staff, and so he secretly saw Glentoran's physiotherapist, who readjusted his ligaments in a painful procedure.
-His last game of the season, his knee strapped-up, came on 13 April, and ended in a 2–0 defeat to Partizan Belgrade at Partizan Stadium.
+He had little faith in the United medical staff and so he secretly saw Glentoran's physiotherapist, who readjusted his ligaments in a painful procedure.
+His last game of the season, his knee strapped-up, came on 13 April, a 2–0 defeat to Partizan Belgrade at Partizan Stadium.